CityOfNewYork/nyco-wp-boilerplate/README.md

 Optionally, create an alias `alias wp="docker-compose exec wordpress /bin/wp"` so you don't have to type out the entire command.

+# Database
+You can look at the database with tools like [Sequel Pro](https://www.sequelpro.com/).
+The connection host will be `127.0.0.1` and the db username/password/name will be `wp` or whatever you set in your configuration if you change the config file.

 # Todo
 - [ ] Configure `wp-config.php` to use `.env` variables
 - [ ] Set up `wp-cli` to manage users and plugins on initilization of the wordpress image